NateBowers/UCLA-data-processing/README.md

 ```

 *Explanation*:
 When calling ThreeAxisProbe, you need to include the probe number, and, optionally, the name.
-The calibration data is expected to be nine files titles PjBi.TXT for i, j in (X,Y,Z) where the first 15 rows are header and, in order from left to right, columns for frequency (Hz), magnitude (unitless), and phase (deg).
+The calibration data is expected to be nine files titles PjBi.TXT for i, j in (X, Y, Z) where the first 15 rows are header and, in order from left to right, columns for frequency (Hz), magnitude (unitless), and phase (deg).
 The first 50 data points are clipped because the phase signal tends to be extra noisy there.
 When calibrating, there setting `overwrite=True` allows any old data to be updated.

 **Field Reconstruction**
 ```